What Buyers Should Watch in York Region Real Estate This May

 Buyer leverage is not just about headlines.
 It depends on how much choice exists in the market and how sellers are responding to that choice.
 A buyer looking at a unique detached home in a preferred school area may experience a very different market from a buyer comparing several similar properties in the same price band.

-In May, buyers should pay close attention to three signals: how many comparable homes are available, whether listings are being adjusted after sitting, and how quickly well-positioned homes are attracting attention.
+In May, buyers needed to pay close attention to three signals: how many comparable homes were available, whether listings were being adjusted after sitting, and how quickly well-positioned homes were attracting attention.

 Days on market

-If good homes are taking longer to sell, buyers may have more time to compare.
-If the best homes are moving quickly, the market may be firmer than the average numbers suggest.
+If good homes were taking longer to sell, buyers may have had more time to compare.
+If the best homes were moving quickly, the market may have been firmer than the average numbers suggested.

 Price adjustments